 Hare Krsna Prabhujis and Matajis,

-Please accept my humble obeisances.
-All glories to Srila Prabhupad and Srila Gurudev.
+Please accept my dandavat pranams.
+All glories to Srila Prabhupada and Srila Gurudev.

 Thank you very much.